kowshid/kowshid.github.io/_pages/experiences.md

 I am working on Edge Forestry - an AI-powered platform that detects oak wilt from aerial images by analyzing subtle tree patterns.

-- Architect and deploy a machine learning driven plant disease detection platform on AWS EC2 with Cloudflare integration.
+- Architect and deploy a machine learning driven plant disease detection platform using AWS EC2, Nginx, and Cloudflare.
-- Implement new features in Python Flask and Nuxt to expand platform functionality and enhance user experience.
+- Implement new features in Flask and Nuxt to expand platform functionality and enhance user experience.
 - Manage and optimize cloud infrastructure to ensure system reliability and performance.

 ## <a href="https://www.bkash.com/en/" target="_blank" rel="noopener noreferrer">bKash Limited</a>, Dhaka, Bangladesh